pimbrouwers/Danom/README.md

 ![net6.0](https://img.shields.io/badge/net-6.0-blue.svg)
 ![netstandard2.1](https://img.shields.io/badge/netstandard-2.1-blue.svg)

-Danom is a C# library that provides (monadic) structures to facilitate functional programming patterns in C#, using [Option](#option) and [Result](#result).
-These discriminated unions are a powerful way to handle nullable values and expected errors in a type-safe manner, while also providing a fluent API for chaining operations.
+Danom is a well-supported library that provides a set of functional programming tools for C#.
+It is designed to be easy to use, efficient, and compatible with existing C# codebases.
+The library is inspired by F#'s Option and Result types, providing a familiar API for those who have used F# before.
+These discriminated unions are a powerful way to handle nullable values and expected errors in a type-safe manner, while also providing a fluent API for chaining operations within workflows and value transformations.

 ## Key Features